Formulating your product

 Combine ingredients in bottle, seal and agitate thoroughly to combine.

 To use in an airless foamer:

-After combining ingredients, dilute with water in a 1:3-6 ratio, until liquid is thin and watery.
+After combining ingredients, dilute with water in a 1:3-6 ratio, until the liquid is thin and watery.
 Agitate to combine all ingredients thoroughly.
-Measure amount specified by your bottle supplier, then pour into your foamer bottle and seal.
+Measure the amount specified by your bottle supplier, then pour into your foamer bottle and seal.

 Saffire Blue offers a large selection of Airless Foamers for your products!